-Calculating the learner's qualification grade
+To calculate the learner's qualification grade

-You'll need to add up all the points for the units the learner has achieved, making sure they've covered the appropriate mandatory and optional units.
+You will need to add up all the points for the units the learner has achieved, making sure they've covered the appropriate mandatory content, taken sufficient externally assessed units, and any units required for the chosen pathway.

-Having calculated the total number of points based on the unit grades, you'll check this figure in the qualification grade table, for the relevant qualification, to identify the overall qualification grade.
+Having calculated the total number of points based on the unit grades you'll check this figure in the qualification grade table, for the relevant qualification, to identify the overall qualification grade.
 If a learner doesn't achieve the lowest points score required for the qualification, we issue an unclassified result.